-The Kelly Kettle is essentially a double-walled chimney with the water contained within the chimney walls.
-Once the camp kettle is filled with water, simply start a very small fire in the base, set the kettle on the base and drop additional fuel down the chimney (natural fuels such as twigs, leaves, grass, paper, dry-animal dung, etc.).
+It is essentially a double-walled chimney with the water contained within the chimney walls.
+Once the kettle is filled with water, simply start a very small fire in the base, set the kettle on the base and drop additional fuel down the chimney (natural fuels such as twigs, leaves, grass, paper, dry-animal dung, etc.).
 The large internal surface area of the chimney heats the water extremely fast so, very little fuel is required.
 The fire is all safely contained within the fire-base and the chimney of the kettle itself so, a) strong wind and rain does not interfere with the fire and b) the kettle is safe to use in many areas where open fires are not suitable.
 Within a matter of minutes, the water will come to a rolling boil.
 It really is that simple!

 Follow these steps when using your Kettle:

 - Fill the kettle with water to approximately 15mm (0.5”) below the water spout.
 (Never use the kettle without the water chamber being full).

 - If using the green Kelly Kettle whistle press it GENTLY into the water spout of the kettle now, before lighting the fire.
 Ensure the arrow is pointed down toward the ground as this will direct any escaping steam safely downward.
 DO NOT press the whistle all the way into the spout as we want to easily remove the whistle when the water has boiled.
 Note: It is not necessary to use the whistle.
 For over 125 years there was no whistle and if you prefer the peace and quiet of nature, leave the whistle out and simply watch the water come to the boil within a few minutes.
 By watching the water, you can actually tell how much more fuel (if any) is needed to boil the water - so you can save fuel that way also ;-)